AWS Rekognition vs SightHound

 - Video Recording and Playback — Records video streams for later review

-- Comprehensive image and video analysis features
+- Comprehensive image and video analysis capabilities

-- Seamless integration with other AWS services
+- Seamless integration with AWS ecosystem

 - Reliable real-time object detection